 v.
 The rights, liabilities or remedies of either party shall not be affected after termination, nor will the continuance of any of this Contract’s provision (to the extent to which it is expressed or by implication intended to continue)

 i.
-The Student is required to take out comprehensive insurance to cover himself, including health, contents and travel insurance, which will insure him against, but not limited to, issues such as flight costs and course fees incurred in the event of cancellations, theft of personal items, medical treatment, repatriation, personal accident, public liability, legal expenses etc, and to bring along proof of these insurance policies.
+The Student is required to take out comprehensive insurance to cover himself, including health, contents and travel insurance, which will insure him against, but not limited to, issues such as flight costs and course fees incurred in the event of cancellations, theft of personal items, medical treatment, repatriation, personal accident, the occurrence of a Force Majeure Event, public liability, legal expenses etc, and to bring along proof of these insurance policies.
 The Student must also pay any additional expenses LSA incurs in the event of any of these circumstances or similar circumstances

 ii.
 In addition, EU Nationals are advised to bring valid European Health Insurance Cards

 iii.
 It is the Student’s responsibility to follow the relevant requirements of their insurer, for example in informing the insurer promptly after any accident and claiming from the insurer